Make Your Class Accessible

 Proctoring Room Procedure

 - The instructor must submit the exam to our office by 12 noon the day before the test is to be administered.
-You can upload it via the test proctoring form, or deliver it in person to our main office in LeConte 112A.
+You can upload itto AIM, or deliver it in person to our Test Proctoring Suite in Close-Hipp, Suite 203.

 - If the exam requires a Scantron, you must provide it with each exam.
 We do not provide or store Scantrons.

 - If your student needs enlarged print, makes the exam in a Word document so we can make the appropriate accommodations.